altarluser/anki-cardgen/README.md

 5. Set up a local API.
     - Download & Launch LMStudio and open the **Model Hub**.
     - Search for the model named: `lmstudio-community/Meta-Llama-3.1-8B-Instruct-GGUF`
+        - You can choose any versions, Q8 works fine.
     - Download the model to your local machine.
     - Start the LMStudio API Server
         - You can start the server from the Developer tab.
 It runs on 'http://127.0.0.1:1234'